larrytheliquid/bahug-april2010/slides.md

 <div style="display: none;">

-And now for a brief excursion into more fun with relations
+And now for a brief intermezzo of more fun with relations

 !SLIDE
         Universal : {A : Set} → Pred A → Set